 If a loved one has been the victim of abuse or neglect while residing in a nursing home, our attorneys will provide a free consultation to help you determine if you have a potential claim.
 If you suspect that the abuse or neglect is ongoing, we can work with you to try to identify the perpetrators and put an end to the abuse or neglect.
-Bird, Jacobsen & Stevens, P.C. has been a leader in nursing home cases and was one of the first law firms in Rochester to help families hold nursing homes accountable when they engaged in abuse and neglect.
+Bird, Stevens & Borgen, P.C., has been a leader in nursing home cases and was one of the first law firms in Rochester to help families hold nursing homes accountable when they engaged in abuse and neglect.
 We have expanded in the South Metro and have an office in Bloomington, Minnesota.

 We know that the abuse of a vulnerable relative is a very traumatic event for a family.
-We can help to make sure that the rights of the resident are protected and the nursing home held accountable for their treatment of your loved one.
+We can help to make sure that the rights of the resident are protected and that the nursing home is held accountable for their treatment of your loved one.
 There are approximately 17,000 nursing homes in the United States.
 A United States General Accounting Office study found that 30% of nursing homes had been cited for deficiencies involving actual harm to residents or placing them at risk of death or serious injury.
 The National Academy of Sciences Panel to Review Risk and Prevalence of Elder Abuse and Neglect found that the major underlying causes of elder abuse and neglect are:

 - Stressful working conditions